-- 571 Great Seneca Accounting's 12 threat events and their mapping to the NIST Mobile Threat Catalogue [5] - 572 are shown in Table F-2. - 573 Table F-2 Threat Event Mapping to the Mobile Threat Catalogue
+Great Seneca Accounting's 12 threat events and their mapping to the NIST Mobile Threat Catalogue [5] are shown in Table F-2.

+Table F-2 Threat Event Mapping to the Mobile Threat Catalogue

 Great Seneca Accounting's Threat Event Identification Number NIST Mobile Threat Catalogue Threat ID

 TE-1 APP-2, APP-12

 TE-2 AUT-9

 TE-3 APP-2, APP-5, APP-31, APP-40, APP-32, AUT-10

 TE-4 APP-4, APP-26, STA-0, STA-9, STA-16

 TE-5 APP-32, APP-36

-Great Seneca Accounting's Threat Event Identification Number NIST Mobile Threat Catalogue Threat ID

-ТЕ-6 APP-0, CEL-18, LPN-2
+TE-6 APP-0, CEL-18, LPN-2

 TE-7 AUT-2, AUT-4

 TE-8 APP-9, AUT-0

-ТЕ-9 EMM-5
+TE-9 EMM-5

 TE-10 PHY-0

 TE-11 EMM-9

 TE-12 AUT-0, AUT-2, AUT-4, AUT-5

-F.4 Great Seneca Accounting's Leadership and Technical Teams Discuss BYOD's Potential Threats to Their Organization

-576 Great Seneca Accounting's leadership team wanted to understand real-world examples of each threat 577 event and what the risk was for each.
-Great Seneca Accounting's leadership and technical teams then 578 discussed those possible threats that BYOD could introduce to their organization.

-579 The analysis performed by Great Seneca Accounting's technical team included analyzing the likelihood 580 of each threat, the level of impact, and the threat level that the BYOD deployment would pose.
-The 581 following are leadership's questions and the technical team's responses regarding BYOD threats during 582 that discussion using real-world examples.
-A goal of the example solution contained within this practice 583 guide is to mitigate the impact of these threat events.
+F.4 Great Seneca Accounting's Leadership and Technical Teams Discuss BYOD's Potential Threats to Their Organization practice guide is to mitigate the impact of these threat events.
 Reference Table 5-1 in Volume B for a listing of the technology that addresses each of the following threat events.

+Great Seneca Accounting's leadership team wanted to understand real-world examples of each threat event and what the risk was for each.
+Great Seneca Accounting's leadership and technical teams then discussed those possible threats that BYOD could introduce to their organization.

+The analysis performed by Great Seneca Accounting's technical team included analyzing the likelihood of each threat, the level of impact, and the threat level that the BYOD deployment would pose.
+The following are leadership's questions and the technical team's responses regarding BYOD threats during that discussion using real-world examples.
+One goal of the example solution contained within this

-586 What happens if an employee installs risky applications?
+What happens if an employee installs risky applications?

-587 A mobile application can attempt to collect and exfiltrate any information to which it has been granted 588 access.
-This includes any information generated during use of the application (e.g., user input), user-

-- 589 granted permissions (e.g., contacts, calendar, call logs, photos), and general device data available to any - application (e.g., International Mobile Equipment Identity, device make and model, serial number). - 591 Further, if a malicious application exploits a vulnerability in other applications, the operating system - 592 (OS), or device firmware to achieve privilege escalation, it may gain unauthorized access to any data - 593 stored on or otherwise accessible through the device.
+A mobile application can attempt to collect and exfiltrate any information to which it has been granted access.
+This includes any information generated during use of the application (e.g., user input), usergranted permissions (e.g., contacts, calendar, call logs, photos), and general device data available to any application (e.g., International Mobile Equipment Identity, device make and model, serial number).
+Further, if a malicious application exploits a vulnerability in other applications, the operating system (OS), or device firmware to achieve privilege escalation, it may gain unauthorized access to any data stored on or otherwise accessible through the device.